Is It Temptation or Sin?

 This is an especially significant question for men and women wrestling with same-sex attraction.
 They can struggle with great discouragement if every experience of same-sex attraction is classified as sin.
 But no matter what form temptation presents itself, these deep questions concern everyone.

-We all know the pain of never measuring up to someone’s standards.
-It may be a child whose parents aren’t pleased with any grade below an A+, or an employee whose boss never gives them a compliment, or someone who never experiences their spouse’s delight in them.
+We all know the pain of never measuring up to someoneโs standards.
+It may be a child whose parents arenโt pleased with any grade below an A+, or an employee whose boss never gives them a compliment, or someone who never experiences their spouseโs delight in them.
 This hurts, and over time, it can be a crushing experience.
-So too, brothers and sisters wrestling with ongoing temptation want to know that God is pleased by their sincere efforts.
+So too, brothers and sisters wrestling with ongoing temptation want to know that God is pleased by their sincere efforts to fight sin.

-In light of these good desires to please God, how should we understand the nature of temptation and sin?
+In light of these good desires to please God, how should we understand the nature of sin, temptation, and our hearts?
+How do we discern whether something is temptation or sin?
 This is the topic of much current discussion.
 My purpose here is not to throw my two cents into the conversation, since I believe a historic, reformed anthropology adequately reflects the biblical teaching on sin and temptation.
 My concern is more with the pastoral implications of this anthropology.

-So, I will briefly summarize my understanding of sin and temptation, and then explain how this does not lead to despair in the Christian’s life, but hope!
+So, I will briefly summarize my understanding and then explain how this does not lead to despair in the Christianโs life, but hope!
+Itโs helpful to consider three categories when conceptualizing whether something is temptation or sin:

 This is temptation to sin that comes at you that has no genesis in sinful desires.
 Adam and Eve were tempted from without by the serpent.
 Jesus was tempted from without by the devil.
 When someone entices you to engage in sinful activity, this is temptation from without.
 It does not come from your heart but is seeking to tempt your heart to sin.